 - All clothing, including shoes, must be clean, free of holes, hemmed/finished, of proper size, and fastened and worn appropriately.
 No pants may drag on the ground.
-Leggings and yoga pants may only be worn under a skirt or dress. - No low-cut, midriff bearing, or lace-up tops; no revealing clothing; no visible cleavage or visible undergarments. - No words, pictures, or designs that are inappropriate, offensive, or detract from the learning environment.
+Leggings, worn as pants, and yoga pants are prohibited. - No low-cut, midriff baring, or lace-up tops; no revealing clothing; no visible cleavage or visible undergarments. - No words, pictures, or designs that are inappropriate, offensive, or detract from the learning environment.